Adrianjewell91/study_progress/README.md

 1. I used a linked-list today to perform arithmetic addition (not the most stimulating algorithm) in javascript.
 I messed up the composite logic statement.
 I said while (it is true that both are not null), while I meant to say (at least one is is not null), and that a was a very sublte point.
 2. Additionally, I am moving into being interested in backend development.
 I really like that stuff, and I'm going to now push towards that goal by studying algorithms and data structures everyday, and also will be working on backend work, like Rails and Active Record lite, reviewing SQL, and building a project with more complex API on my project.

+3. Because I am interested in being a backend developer, I am now going to list all of the things that I think I am supposed to be able to do.
+I learned a number of things from talking with John, and listening to Ned's lectures, and now I'm am going to put them out here in an effort to organize myself for the next project.
+    1. The first theme I remember is that systems designers need to trade off two things.
+I forgot what those two things are.
+2. I remember that a very important thing in distributed systems is how they actually distribute the system..
+Sharding, load balancing, are two key words from this talk.
+There are multiple ways to do it, and it comes down to the hardware.
+    3. Now, getting back to the full-stack.
+There are many ways to connect the API with the frontend.
+API's can be designed and organized in a number of ways.
+We've been using RESTful routes for CRUD functions, getting back JSON objects, and making SQL queries using a relational database.
+There is also GRAPHql, and Apollo, and Graph databases, and there are also NoSQL databases like MongoDB.
+I made my own little noSQL database with I Ching.
+Interfaces like Graph QL and Elastic Search make it easier to get data and organize it.
+Relational databases have their strengths and weaknesses too, but I"m not sure what they are.
+    4. The backend is more-or-less composed of the API/Router, the Controller, and the Database.
+The MVC is one way to understand this linkage.
+I think this very cool and interesting.
+    5. There are some things that I need to learn
+            1. How to prevent hackers to getting at my information.
+            2. How to use AWS to host a database.
+            4. How to use different kinds of databases and frameworks (Express/Mongo, Django, LAMP, GRAND) and perhaps use them.
+            5. Understand a query language, lIke Elastic Search.
+            5. Understand scaling an application in production.
+    6. understand other API paradigms( "whatever-works", RPC, hyper-media, and query-based), but it seems to me that there's really only RESTful, whatever-works, and query-based.
+    7. I should go to some SQL meetups and backend stuff, and talk with DIllon's friend.
+    8. The TOR browser is about security, and that is also interesting to me.
+Working in cyber security could be cool.
+    9. So where do I start?
+Algorithsm, fundamentals, and then start a project.
+    10. Keep reading about things that are of interest.
+And find a meet up or group to keep discussing things.

 ## 11/7
 1. Today, I had a lot of conversations.
 I'm feeling conflicted about how to structure my time, and am I don't know what really excites me about software development.
 I want to start my next project and apply to backend positions using SQL and the backend Framework, but it seems that I have prepared more for the front end roles.
 Yet, I'm more excited about seeing the backend be put together.
 So I need to figure out how to structure my time.
 2. Also, I miss playing the piano and I wish I could just play the piano and share that with the world and have a community of musicians to be around.
 That would be the best thing ever.
 How can I do that?
 I need to learn back end development.